pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 state will be changed in some particular kind of way, and then the test will check the expectation is satisfied by checking the result of a query.
-When developing software, consideration must therefore be given both to the commands and they way in which they will be handled (what decisions the application will make) and also the way in which the state of the application will need to be viewed and navigated by user (what decisions the user will make).
+When developing software, consideration must therefore be given both to the commands and they way in which they will be handled (what decisions the application will make) and also to the way in which the state of the application will need to be viewed and navigated by its users (what decisions the users will make).

 The domain layer involves a "model" which in *Domain-Driven Design* comprises a collection of "aggregates", perhaps several different types.
 Although *Domain-Driven Design* is an